KxSystems/docs/docs/interfaces/c-client-for-q.md

 1     | retain enumerations, allow serialization of timespan and timestamp.
 (Useful for passing data between threads).
-2     | unenumerate, allow serialization of timespan and timestamp 3     | unenumerate, compress, allow serialization of timespan and timestamp
+2     | unenumerate, allow serialization of timespan and timestamp 3     | unenumerate, compress, allow serialization of timespan and timestamp 4     | (reserved)
+5     | allow 1TB msgs, but no single vector may exceed 2 billion items 6     | allow 1TB msgs, and individual vectors may exceed 2 billion items

 ```c
 d9(kObject);